gramiramu3/gramiramu3-Multi-Modal-Genre-Classification-System/README.md

-# 🎬 Multi-Modal Genre Classification System
+# 🎬 Multi-Modal Movie Genre Classification System

 This is a Flask-based web application for **multi-label movie genre classification** using both **textual (movie plot)** and **visual (poster image)** inputs.
 It combines LSTM and ResNet-based models trained on a balanced TMDB dataset across the top 10 genres.